-If you have any questions about this report or concerning your drinking water, please contact Mark Basford, Operator at (315) 386-2936.
+If you have any questions about this report or concerning your drinking water, please contact Mark Basford, Chief Operator at (315) 386-2936 or wwtp@cantonny.us.
 We want you to be informed about your drinking water.
 If you want to learn more, please attend any of our regularly scheduled village board meetings.
 The meetings are held on the third Monday of each month at 7:00 pm. at the Board Room in the Municipal Building.